 Spleen (a fist-sized organ located in the abdominal cavity)

-Tonsils (two oval masses in the back of the throat)
+Tonsils (2 oval masses in the back of the throat)

 How does a person become allergic?

 Allergies can affect anyone, regardless of age, gender, race, or socioeconomic status.
 Generally, allergies are more common in children.
-However, a first-time occurrence can happen at any age, or recur after many years of remission.
+But a first-time occurrence can happen at any age.
+Or it can come back after many years of remission.
 Hormones, stress, smoke, perfume, or environmental irritants may also play a role in the development or severity of allergies.

 What is anaphylactic shock?

 Anaphylactic shock, also called anaphylaxis, is a severe, life-threatening reaction to certain allergens.
 Body tissues may swell, including tissues in the throat.
-Anaphylactic shock is also characterized by a sudden drop in blood pressure.
+There is also a sudden drop in blood pressure.
 The following are the most common symptoms of anaphylactic shock.
-However, each person may experience symptoms differently.
+But each person may experience symptoms differently.
 Other symptoms may include:

 Itching and hives over most of the body

 Swelling of the throat and tongue or tightness in throat

 Trouble breathing or shortness of breath